aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 5: Allow access for RDP connections

-Create an inbound security rule that allows Remote Desktop Protocol (RDP) traffic to the subnet from anywhere.
-The rule overrides a default security rule that denies all inbound traffic from the internet.
-Remote desktop connections are allowed to the subnet so that connectivity can be tested in a later step.
+In this task, you will create an inbound security rule to allow Remote Desktop Protocol (RDP) traffic (port 3389) to the subnet from anywhere, allowing remote management of resources.

 1. On ContosoPrivateNSG | Outbound security rules, from left navigation menu, under **Settings**, select **Inbound security rules**.